-For your convenience, this annual report contains translations of certain Australian dollar amounts into U.S. dollars at the rate or rates indicated.
-Unless otherwise stated, the translations of Australian dollar amounts into U.S. dollars in this annual report have been made at the noon buying rate on June 30, 2017, which rate was A\$1.00 = US\$0.7686.
-These translations should not be construed as representations that the Australian dollar amounts actually represent such U.S. dollars at the rate indicated.
+Unless otherwise stated, the translations of Australian dollar amounts into U.S. dollars in this annual report have been made at the noon buying rate on June 30, 2019, which rate was A\$1.00 = US\$0.7021.
+These translations should not be construed as representations that the Australian dollar amounts actually represent such U.S. dollar amounts or could be converted into U.S. dollars at the rate indicated.